 📍Location: 4 Rue Nungesser et Coli, 75016 Paris

-49 – Take tea in the Grand Mosque
+Have tea at the Grand Mosque

 📍Location: 2bis Pl. du Puits de l’Ermite, 75005 Paris

-50 – Book your table at the oldest restaurant in Paris
+Reserve your table at the oldest restaurant in Paris

-Who’d have thought such a treasure existed in Paris?
-Over 400 years old, the Tour d’Argent is one of the capital’ s most legendary restaurants, and also its oldest.
-After 15 long months of renovation, it reopened in 2023 to the delight of gourmets.
-A magical place, with a breathtaking view of Notre-Dame de Paris.
+Who would have thought such a treasure existed in Paris?Over 400 years old, La Tour d’Argent is one of the most legendary restaurants—and also the oldest—in the capital.
+After 15 long months of renovations, it reopened in 2023 to the delight of food lovers.
+A magical place offering a breathtaking view of Notre-Dame de Paris.

 📍 Location: 15 quai de la Tournelle, 75005 Paris

-🗓️ Reservations required
+🗓️ Reservations: required